Do I need a Grant of Probate?

 How much does probate cost?

 If you need advice on probate from a solicitor, we offer a range of solutions to suit your means and circumstances.
-We offer fixed fees for making a straightforward application for a grant of probate.

 Our solicitors can also provide separate advice on estate administration and individual aspects of the probate process at their hourly rates, which can be a cost-effective solution depending on how much legal input you need.